-We have granted a 30-day over-allotment option to the underwriters to purchase up to a total of 675,000 additional shares of our common stock from us at the public offering price, less the underwriting discount payable, as set forth on the cover page of this prospectus.
+We and some of the selling stockholders have granted a 30-day over-allotment option to the underwriters to purchase up to a total of 675,000 additional shares of our common stock at the public offering price, less the underwriting discount payable, as set forth on the cover page of this prospectus.
 If the underwriters exercise this option in whole or in part, then each of the underwriters will be separately committed, subject to the conditions described in the underwriting agreement, to purchase the additional shares of our common stock in proportion to their respective commitments set forth in the table above.